-1. Lantra's Equine ERR workbook contains a number of tasks with short answer questions covering the nine outcomes listed below which apprentices can complete at their own pace.
-The workbook can be found on Lantra's website www.lantra.co.uk/ERR.
+Within the Foundation Apprenticeship in Equine apprentices need to complete the ERR workbook.
+Lantra's Equine ERR workbook contains a number of tasks with short answer questions covering the nine outcomes listed below, which learners can complete at their own pace.
+The workbook can be found on Lantra's website www.lantra.co.uk/ERR